- Search The Registry

 Dr. Jimmy Slyde

 *Jimmy Slyde was born on this date in 1927.
 He was a Black tap dancer and choreographer.

-Born James T. Godbolt in Atlanta, Georgia, his family then moved to Boston, where he grew up.
+Born James T. Godbolt in Atlanta, Georgia, his family moved to Boston, where he grew up.
 After seeing Bill Robinson perform, Slyde began tap lessons at age 12 with Stanley Brown at The New England Conservatory of Music.
-Soon after, he formed the dance pair "The Slyde Brothers" with Jimmy "Sir Slyde" Mitchell a fellow student.
-Slyde began touring with big bands in clubs throughout the United States in the late 1940s and early 1950s, performing regularly with both Duke Ellington and Count Basie.
+Soon after, he formed the dance pair "The Slyde Brothers" with Jimmy "Sir Slyde" Mitchell, a fellow student.
+Slyde began touring with big bands in clubs throughout the United States in the late 1940s and early 1950s, performing regularly with Duke Ellington and Count Basie.

 In the 1960s, after work temporarily dried up in the United States, he moved to Paris and danced in Europe for six years.
 Slyde's profile in the United States revived noticeably in the 1980s.
-He danced in the films The Cotton Club, Tap, and Round Midnight, as well as a number of television specials.
-He collaborated with Steve Condos on a program of jazz tap improvisation at the Smithsonian Institute and performed across the United States and in South America.
+He danced in the films The Cotton Club, Tap, Round Midnight, and several television specials.
+He collaborated with Steve Condos on a program of jazz tap improvisation at the Smithsonian Institute and performed across the United States and South America.
 In 1989, Slyde received a Tony Award nomination for his Broadway debut in the musical Black and Blue.

-Slyde received a number of significant honors, including the NEA National Heritage Fellowship Award (1999), the Charles "Honi" Coles Award (2001), a Guggenheim Fellowship for Choreography (2003), and an honorary Doctorate of Performing Arts from Oklahoma City University.
+Slyde received several significant honors, including the NEA National Heritage Fellowship Award (1999), the Charles "Honi" Coles Award (2001), a Guggenheim Fellowship for Choreography (2003), and an honorary Doctorate of Performing Arts from Oklahoma City University.
 Slyde was still performing and teaching throughout the United States.
-He continued to stress the importance of mastering the basics and using sliding cascades of taps close to the floor in the 21st century.
+He stressed the importance of mastering the basics and using sliding cascades of taps close to the floor in the 21st century.

 Dr. Jimmy Slyde died in Hanson, Massachusetts on May 16, 2008.